terryp/metalgif/ideas.md

 ## Quiet Riot

-- Come on Feel the Noise
+- Come on Feel the Noise / COMPLETE
     - http://www.youtube.com/watch?v=AQoAi4QcW0c
         - :29 to :30
         - 1:59 to 2:01